Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 ## Companies, timetables and tickets

 Coach travel is incredibly flexible; if you simply want to get from A to B then a company like [National Express](https://www.nationalexpress.com/en) will do that for you.
-However, if you fancy a coach tour where you travel from location to location whilst staying at hotels or B&B’s overnight, then a company like [Shearings](https://www.shearings.com/) has got you covered.
+However, if you fancy a coach tour where you travel from location to location whilst staying at hotels or B&Bs overnight, then a company like [Shearings](https://www.shearings.com/) has got you covered.

 [CheckMyBus](https://www.checkmybus.co.uk/) is a fantastic website that lets you search for coach and bus routes across many different providers letting you find the cheapest fees and giving plenty of date and time flexibility.